zky44/codebase-cleanup-2021/README.md

 cp data/default_products.csv data/products.csv
 ```

-Obtain your own [AlphaVantage API Key](https://www.alphavantage.co/support/#api-key), then create a new file called ".env" and place the following contents inside, replcing the placeholder with your own API Key:
+Obtain your own [AlphaVantage API Key](https://www.alphavantage.co/support/#api-key), then create a new file called ".env" and place the following contents inside, replacing the placeholder with your own API Key:

 ```sh
 # this is the .env file...